benhj/jasl/README.md

 Above, I create six variables, an int, a real, a bool, a string and two lists the latter of which contains a nested list and store them in variables `a`, `b`, `c`, `d`, `e` and `f` respectively. ~~Note that in jasl, all variables are global.~~ This is no longer true.
 Variables are now scoped at the level of a given block or returnable function.

-To update them one can use the `put` command, e.g.:
+To update them, one can use the `put` command, e.g.:

 <pre>
 put (a + 1) -> a;